ManuelElizaldi/DataEngCourse/PythonForDataEng/Week_3_PEP8/README.md

-# Reviewd the best practices for coding with python according to PEP8
-- Unit testing -> for testing functions
+# Unit Testing
+Unit testing is used to validate if units of code are operating as designed.
+Unit testing is performed first in your local machine, then in a server, then you test in production.

-- Static code analysis -> analysing code without running it
+# Static code analysis
+Analysing code without running it

 # Modules, Packages and Libraries
 - Module: Python file with functions